 Not all inventions are patentable.
 There are a number of factors that you should discuss with your patent attorney before you proceed with a patent application.
 Having suitable subject matter is an initial inquiry.
 If you come up with a new mathematical formula, or discover a new element, US patent law considers those items to be ineligible subject matter for a patent.
 Once that hurdle is passed you next ask if the invention can be patented.

 Also, some activities of an inventor may lead to an invention being un-patentable.
-In particular you invention has been disclosed to the public for more than a year, you may be barred from obtaining a US a patent.
+In particular if your invention has been disclosed to the public for more than a year, you may be barred from obtaining a US a patent.
 If there has been any disclosure you are barred from foreign patent filings.
-In general if you have not kept your invention secret, it is best to discuss with you patent attorney the facts regarding the disclosure of the invention and when these occurred.
+In general if you have not kept your invention secret, it is best to discuss with your patent attorney the facts regarding the disclosure of the invention and when these occurred.

 The invention must also be novel or new.
 That is, you must be the first person to have discovered this invention.